wavesplatform/waves-lessons/lessons/EN/D. Work with assets, accounts, and transactions/b. Asset creation and operation with assets/lesson.md

         Why, at the same time, do we never use leaves from trees as a currency, though it may have a relatively the same composition?
         Dollars managed to be credited to accounts of many different holders, and the holders had no other goal but to use these dollars.
         As people searched for ways to use dollars, they started exchanging them for goods and services.
-        The more people and the more frequent dollars are used, the bigger its value is becoming.
+        The more frequent dollars are used, the bigger its value is becoming.
         The rest depends on the currency creator.
 - **<u>Object</u>**:
         An object can be represented as an auxiliatry tool.